Skip to main content

 What is a Metropolitan District?

-These districts possess taxing authority and can issue tax-exempt bonds to finance infrastructure projects.
+Special districts possess taxing authority and can issue tax-exempt bonds to finance infrastructure projects.
 Property owners within the district are subject to property taxes (mills) levied by the district to repay these bonds.
-This structure localizes the cost of public improvements to the specific development, rather than distributing expenses across the entire municipality.
-Metropolitan districts can borrow money at lower interest rates, allowing them to build public infrastructure and homes more efficiently and affordably.
+This structure localizes the cost of public improvements to the specific development, rather than distributing expenses across the entire county or municipality.
+As local governments, metropolitan districts can borrow money at lower interest rates, allowing them to finance public infrastructure more efficiently and affordably to the benefit of future district residents.

-Metropolitan districts are formed by submitting a detailed service plan to the local city or town council, board of trustees, or county commissioners for review and approval during a public hearing.
+Metropolitan districts are formed by submitting a detailed service plan to the city council, town board of trustees, or county commissioners for review and approval following publicly noticed and conducted hearings.
 These local authorities have oversight and control over limits on taxation, fees, and services.
+Organizing elections are also conducted.

 Metropolitan districts are operated by an elected Board of Directors.
-Elections are held every odd year.
-At first, developers sit on the Board of Directors because it is formed before there are homes and homeowners.
-Over time, residents can run for a board seat, allowing them to participate in important decisions.
+Director elections are held in May of every odd year.
+Initially, developer representatives may sit on the Board of Directors because the district is formed before there are any homes or homeowners.
+Over time, residents who are eligible electors can run for board seats, allowing residents to participate in governance of their community.

 For additional information about metropolitan districts please visit Metro District Education Coalition.